MenendezON/PostgreSQL/README.md

 - **[Whould I stop the project at this point?]**

-  - No, I'm plan to create something big.
-Stay tune to the next update
+  - No, I plan to create something big.
+Stay tuned to the next update

 <p align="right">(<a href="#readme-top">back to top</a>)</p>